Rohangouda/yourNews/README.md

 ## Acknowledgements

 - This app utilizes the GNews public API for fetching news articles.
-Visit their website for more information: [GNews API](https://newsapi.org/)
+Visit their website for more information: [news API](https://newsapi.org/)